HAZberi/coding-problems-js/ALGO-Sorting/sorting.md

 ### Bubble Sort

 - For each pass select the current element.
-- Start the inner loop with next element.(_Note: One of many techniques_)
+- Start the inner loop with next element.
-- Do a basic swap when current element is greater than the next element.(_Note: One of many techniques_)
+- Do a basic swap when current element is greater than the next element.(_Note: Swapping Adjacent Elements Only_)
 - Number of Passes = (Length of Array) - 1.
 - BigO = O(n^2) ===> Not efficent for average case.
 - [Animated Algo](https://www.youtube.com/watch?v=18OO361--1E&ab_channel=Codearchery)